 The Philippines are known to be unsafe, but it’s safe on most of the islands.
 Stay away from the far south, though.
 Check your government if you want to know if traveling to The Philippines is safe, they usually can tell you where to go and which areas you’d better avoid.

+Do you need a visa for the Philippines?
 With most passports (for example EU, USA, Canadian and Australian) you can get a 30-day visa-on-arrival.
 You just need a passport (for some countries it has to be valid for 6 months after arrival) and show a return ticket (or ticket to another country) within 30 days.
-In the plane to The Philippines, you will receive a small form, which you have to fill out and give to the employee at the airport.
+On the plane to The Philippines, you will receive a small form, which you have to fill out and give to the employee at the airport.
 If you didn’t get the form on the plane, you will have to fill it in at the airport.
 Don’t miss it, because the lines can be pretty long and it’s no fun to stand in line twice.

-If you want to stay longer than 30 days, it is possible to get a visa for 59 days (not for free).
+If you want to stay longer than 30 days, there are different visas for The Philippines.
+For example, it is possible to get a visa for 59 days (which is not for free).
 You can get it at the consulate or embassy of The Philippines in your country, or in big cities in The Philippines (like Manila and Cebu).

-In big cities like Manila and Cebu you’ll find plenty of ATM’s you can use to get cash.
-You can also pay with credit card at most places.
+In big cities like Manila and Cebu, you’ll find plenty of ATMs you can use to get cash.
+You can also pay with a credit card at most places.
 However, if you travel to remote islands, you probably won’t find working ATM’s, so bring cash!

 The Philippines exist of 1800 islands.
 To get from one place to another, there are multiple options: by air, over land, or over sea.